nicymike/serflings/README.md

-# serflings
-Serflings Remake Project
+# Serflings Remake Project

+[EN] This repository is only for managing issues.

+[DE] Dieses Repository ist nur zum Verwalten von Anfragen.